WE CONNECT THE BAY AREA TECHNOLOGY SECTOR

 of their level of engagement ...

-Join us for our next forum on October 10th, 2017, 11am to 2pm, at Sonoma State University.
+Join us for our next forum on 13th November 2017, at 1:30 pm at Sonoma State University.
 Featuring Keynote speaker Jonathan Miranda, Salesforce Director of Strategy, on the impact of future tech trends in our business and personal lives.